 Sky Q is the biggest overhaul Sky has given to its package since it introduced Sky+, aiming to do for television what Sonos did to music – and make it truly multi-room.

-The package is built around the Sky Q Silver box, which essentially works as a hub for up to two separate Sky Q Mini boxes and two tablets simultaneously.
+The package is built around the Sky Q 2TB box (formerly known as Sky Q Silver), which essentially works as a hub for up to two separate Sky Q Mini boxes and two tablets simultaneously.

 Build and design

 The Q boxes are easily the most attractive Sky has ever produced.
 The 2TB Silver box befits the premium price you’re paying and the Minis look a bit like high-end wi-fi routers.

 But if you find them a bit plain, they’re small enough to tuck away behind the TV, and because the remotes work using Bluetooth, you don’t need to point them directly at the box.

 The Mini boxes are plug ’n’ play, too.
 All they need is a power cable and a connection to the telly, so they can easily be moved around if required.

 That doesn’t mean they’re less capable than the main Silver box though; there’s still an optical out for audio, or they’ll output Dolby Digital over HDMI if it’s selected.

 There’s no doubt this is the most well-connected Sky box ever.
 There’s built in wi-fi for connecting to the internet, but it’s the network it creates with the Mini boxes that makes Sky Q really stand out.

 It’s a Sonos-style mesh network, meaning the speed of your broadband doesn’t matter, the wi-fi network itself determines how well the system streams content around your home.
 If you have Sky Broadband, each box works as a wi-fi hotspot.